cdli-gh/Semantic-Role-Labeler/README.md

-# Semantic-Role-Labeler
+# Semantic Role Labeling system for Sumerian

+This project is a work undertaken for Google Summer of Code - 2018 under the organisation CDLI.
-A semantic role labeling system for the Sumerian language.
+Its larger goal is to develop a standalone semantic role labeler for the Sumerian language.

-##### Currently in development.
+## Contents
+To be updated shortly.